 PingID SDK enables you to provide your customers with advanced multifactor authentication (MFA) functionality that balances security and convenience.
 To send your consumers branded, customizable push notifications, you can embed the PingID mobile SDK into new or existing iOS or Android apps.
-As an alternative authentication factor, you can also use SMS notifications with customized content and a one time passcode (OTP).
+As an alternative authentication factor, you can also use SMS, voice and email notifications with customized content and a one time passcode (OTP).
+The PingID SDK also provides the option to integrate QR code based authentication as a passwordless authentication option in your mobile apps.
 These methods allow your organization to provide MFA without introducing unnecessary friction or forcing your consumers to download a separate MFA application.

-This solution leverages Ping Identity’s expertise in MFA technology for strong customer authentication during transaction approvals, mobile app logins, web portal logins and more.
+This solution leverages Ping Identity’s expertise in MFA technology for strong customer authentication during transaction approvals, mobile app logins, web logins, and more.
 It also allows customers to manage their own trusted devices.

 The ShopCo demo video below is an example of the mobile SDK implementation for a retailer, but the SDK can apply equally to other industries.
 This demo covers out of band (OOB) MFA, individual transaction approvals, access security for multiple mobile devices, customer self management of their mobile devices and more.

 - The PingID SDK component for iOS and Android applications.

 - The PingID SDK API.

 Most organizations have a traditional first factor authentication flow, in which the native application authenticates via an authentication server using the user’s username and password.
 Implementation of PingID SDK requires minimal changes to this paradigm.

 PingID SDK supports the ability for a user to have several trusted devices, as well as a single device to be used as a means to authenticate several users.
 This is referred to as the concept of a network of trusted devices.
 Refer to Network of trusted devices.